francardoso93/chezmoi-dotfiles/readme.md

 # Pass

-I'm using `pass` to store my local secrets through gpg.
+I'm using `pass` to store my local secrets. gpg encrypts/decrypts them.
 It requires some manual steps:

 ```
 # Manual steps: